Winchester Mystery House: Features of the house

 There was carved wood on the ballroom walls and ceilings.
-Woods such as teak, maple, and mahogany were used to make an intricate pattern on the ballroom floor.
-A large, brick fireplace was framed by two windows that included quotes from Shakespeare.
-The second floor had bedrooms that each had adjoining sitting rooms and sewing rooms.
-The wall coverings had a leather or metal appearance, known as Lincrusta wall coverings.
+Woods such as teak, maple, and mahogany made an intricate pattern on the ballroom floor.
+A large brick fireplace was framed by two windows that included quotes from Shakespeare.
+The second floor bedrooms each had adjoining sitting rooms and sewing rooms.
+The wall coverings (known as Lincrusta) had a leather or metal appearance.
 The ceilings had mouldings, stencils, and faux finishes.
 There were chandeliers from Germany, art glass from Austria, furnishings from Asia, and paintings from France.
-An annunciator, an early form of intercom, which was a common feature of large homes during this time period, was installed for calling servants.
-There existed an indoor garden with slanted floors that would carry excess water to trap doors which had pipes that would supply water to the outdoor flowers.
+An annunciator (an early form of intercom which was a common feature of large homes during this period) was installed for calling servants.
+There was an indoor garden with slanted floors that would carry excess water to trap doors; the doors had pipes to supply water to flowers outdoors.
 A generator was installed for a water pump and electricity.
-Because of Winchester's height of four feet ten inches and health issues, a stairway that has 44 steps that only rises ten feet was built.
+Because of Winchester's height of four feet ten inches and her health issues, a stairway was built that has 44 steps but rises only ten feet.

 The windows are unusual since they are pastel-colored, asymmetrical in their design, and have sharp bevels.
 The windows on the upper levels had a spider-web tracery, a popular design then.
-The windows to the right and left of the brick fireplace feature Shakespearean quotes from Richard II and Troilus and Cressida.
+The windows to the right and left of the brick fireplace feature Shakespearean quotations from Richard II and Troilus and Cressida.
 It has been claimed by tour guides and articles over the years that the windows were made by Tiffany & Co despite the fact that the company rarely used beveled glass.
 This style of window is also found at Craigdarroch Castle in British Columbia, Canada, prompting architectural historian Jim Wolf to believe that the windows were made by the same company.
 Wolf determined that glass artist John Mallon from Alexander Dunsmuir's company, the Pacific American Decorative Company, was the most likely artisan of the windows.
 This theory was confirmed when an envelope postmarked July 1894, which had the seal of Dunsmuir's company on it and a scribbled note that appears to be in Winchester's hand, was discovered in the wall of one of the dining rooms that was being restored.
 Many of the art glass windows that were purchased were never installed and have been housed in a storage room.

 Winchester would take breaks from construction on a regular basis to rest, sometimes for months, since she tired easily.
 It slowed construction considerably and is counter to the claims made in articles and by tour guides that she had the house under construction around the clock for thirty-eight years, until her death in 1922.